ganoam/accelerator-interface/doc/accelerator_agnostic_interface.md

 Upon an accelerator response, the offloading core must write back the result to its register file and lift the reservation on the destination register address.
 Communication with the response-side of the accelerator interconnect is to be implemented in the offloading core logic.

+## Open Questions
+- How to handle compressed instructions? - see [Issue](https://github.com/ganoam/accelerator-interface/issues/3).
+- How to handle multiple-writeback instructions?